Tiefpreis

 A new and ancient story about perennial nut trees, our ecological role as humans, and the future of food

-Hay's hopeful manifesto offers a new way of looking at modern, grain-based, annual agriculture.
+Feed Us with Trees is Hay's hopeful manifesto about a brighter, more abundant future-and a critical look at the long-held stories we'll need to rewrite to build it.
 It will appeal to environmentalists, regenerative farmers, permaculture enthusiasts, agroforesters, locavores, and anyone hungry for a more holistic, nutrient-dense diet rooted in wild foods and ancient knowledge.

 Zusammenfassung